vmware-tanzu/tanzu-dev-portal/content/guides/ci-cd/concourse-gs.md

 - Tony Vetter
 ---

 Writing code is one thing.
 Testing and deploying that code into production is another.
 Many tools exist to automate the workflow, from code commit to production release.
-Continuous Integration, Continuous Deployment, Continuous Delivery, artifact registries, code security scanners, and various other tools are used to achieve this goal.
+Continuous Integration (CI), Continuous Deployment (CD), Continuous Delivery (CD again), artifact registries, code security scanners, and various other tools are used to achieve this goal.
 But it all starts with code integration.

 How can you make sure your code is ready to be integrated into a release?
-Continuous Integration (CI) is not a new concept for most developers, and—once the system is implemented—is rarely thought about deeply again.
+Continuous Integration (CI) is not a new concept for most developers, and—once the system is implemented, it is rarely thought about deeply again.
 Even when it’s agreed that the current implementation is non-optimal, the CI system runs in the background, churning away.
 For the most part, it “just works.”

 But what if there was a better system?
 One that was built for cloud native development paradigms on the foundation of a stateless architecture where all pipelines are built and treated as code?
 That’s where Concourse CI comes in.